scarsam/crypto_market/notes.md

 - API creates two methods for currencies and specific coins
 - Currencies instantiate all the coins from coin create method.

+Currencies is using the coin factory to create instances for each coin through their names.